Best Facts From History of Baby Bottles

 History of baby bottles – Formula Invention

 In the early 1900s, a doctor named Harvey Wiley began investigating how to make formula safer.
 Wiley developed a method of sterilizing cow’s milk by heating it to kill bacteria.
-Others soon adopted his process, which became known as “Wiley’s Pasteurized Milk.”
+Others soon adopted his process, known as “Wiley’s Pasteurized Milk.”

 The new formula was named “SMA” for its main ingredients: Sugar, Modified Corn Starch, and Ascorbic Acid (vitamin C).
-This formula was a huge success and is still sold today.The final major change in formula came in the 1970s, when scientists developed “infant formula.”
-This type of formula was designed to be as close to human breast milk as possible.
-It contained all of the nutrients that babies need and none of the ingredients that make cow’s milk harmful for infants.
+This formula was a huge success and is still sold today.
+The final significant change in formula came in the 1970s when scientists developed the “infant formula.”
+This formula was designed to be as close to human breast milk as possible.
+It contains all the nutrients babies need and none of the ingredients that make cow’s milk harmful to infants.

 History of Baby Bottles – What was in prehistoric baby bottles?

-Some experts say that Neanderthal mothers gave their babies rocks wrapped in animal skin as bottles.
+Some experts say Neanderthal mothers gave their babies rocks wrapped in animal skin as bottles.
 Other experts say that Neanderthal mothers used hollowed-out logs to feed their children milk obtained from wild animals such as deer or goats that lived nearby.